populationgenetics/exercises/Effective_population_size/README.md

 2. Based on your estimates of effective population size, which population do you expect to have be most affected by genetic drift?
 Which ones do you expect to be the least affected?-->

 1. How well does the census size match the N<sub>e</sub>?
-2. What can explain the differences between the census sizes and the N<sub>e</sub>?
+2. What could explain the differences between the census sizes and the N<sub>e</sub>?

 <!--
 #### And also a heatmap of the r^2 matrix used in the Ne estimate